crosetto/AutomaticDifferentiation/README.md

 constexpr auto x = p();
 ```

-It's the turn of the expressions "plus" and "times": function objects whose evaluation in turn evaluates
+We also define the expressions "plus" and "times": function objects whose evaluation in turn evaluates
 the template arguments and returns their sum or multiplication respectively.
 We also overload the operators "+" and "*" to meet the target API.
-All these
-object functions are literal types, and the overload of their ```operator()``` is declared constexpr

 ```C++
 template <typename T1, typename T2>